jannerm/intrinsics-network/README.md

 		     --num_val 20 --train_sets motorbike_train, --val_set motorbike_val
 ```

-will train a model on just motorbikes, although you can specify more datasets as with `shader.py`.
+will train a model on just motorbikes, although you can specify more datasets with a comma-separated list (as shown for the `shader.py command`).
 The rest of the options are analogous as well except for `array`, which is the lighting parameter array used to generate the data.
 The script will save the model, visualizations, and error plots to `save_path`.

 ## Transfer
 Coming soon.
 If you are comfortable with Lua, check out `lua/composer.lua`.